faysal-ishtiaq/Moon/_posts/2016-06-11-project_euler_solution_01.md

 title: Multiples of 3 and 5 (projectEuler)
 category: Programming
 tags: [ 'euler', 'c', 'python' ]
+excerpt: If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
+The sum of these multiples...
 ---

-## Problem:
+### Problem:

-### If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
+#### If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.

-### Find the sum of all the multiples of 3 or 5 below 1000.
+#### Find the sum of all the multiples of 3 or 5 below 1000.

-## Solution:
+### Solution:

-### C:
+#### C:

 {% highlight c %}
 {% raw %}